ishkin/Proton/docker/README.md

             sudo docker build –t proton .

-7. Run the docker image
+7. Run the docker image you just generated:

-    This can be done in the following way:

             sudo docker run --privileged=true --cap-add SYS_PTRACE -p 8080:8080 -it -d proton tail -f /dev/null

     The `tail –f /dev/null` is the command to execute inside the container, and it is used to force the container to continue running and not shut down immediately after starting.